Why Year-Round Flea and Tick Prevention Actually Matters

 Frontline Plus

-The original topical.
-Frontline Plus has been around since fipronil’s patent expired in 2011, and it still works.
-Two active ingredients target adult fleas AND flea eggs/larvae, breaking the reproductive cycle.
+Frontline Plus has been around forever.
+Two active ingredients — fipronil and (S)-methoprene — target adult fleas AND flea eggs and larvae, breaking the reproductive cycle.
+No prescription needed.

 | Spec | Detail |